 Next, a large-signal simulation was set up to provide for input voltage steps up and down from the nominal 12 V through a specified operating range of 9-14 V on the Ćuk input.
-The results of the large-signal simulation are shown in Figure 16.3.
+The results of the large-signal simulation are shown in Figure 15.3.
+The maximum deviation of 0.11 V in the output voltage occurred when the input voltage drops sharply from 14 V to 9 V but is rapidly brought back under control.
+This value is well within the 0.24 V tolerance that was specified for controller performance.